 4. Kirsten Gillibrand

-New York Senator Kirsten Gillibrand is often cited as Hillary Clinton 2.0.
+New York Sen. Kirsten Gillibrand is often cited as Hillary Clinton 2.0.
 However, she is much more outspoken and implacable than Clinton.
-This friend of the f-bomb is most notoriously known for saying “We must resist and push back on every horrible thing this president is trying to do.
-Fundamentally, if we are not helping people, we should go the fuck home" in an address to the Popular Democracy Forum at NYU.
+This friend of the F-bomb is most notoriously known for saying “We must resist and push back on every horrible thing this president is trying to do.
+Fundamentally, if we are not helping people, we should go the fuck home," in an address to the Popular Democracy Forum at NYU.

 5. Julian Castro

 Before serving in President Obama's cabinet as secretary of Housing and Urban Development, Castro served as the mayor of San Antonio, Texas.
 His name was also tossed into possible contenders to be Hillary Clinton's running-mate in the 2016 election.

 With the high population of Hispanic Americans in Texas and given his home state advantage, Julian Castro could be a breakthrough star as a candidate by turning Texas blue.
 This would be a huge Electoral College lead for Democrats and would make Republicans rethink their Nixon-Reagan-Trump strategy of appealing to mainly white evangelicals.

 Massachusetts Sen. Elizabeth Warren, touted as Hillary Clinton's "Sister in a Traveling Pantsuit" is likely the most well-known potential candidates on this list and for good reason.
 She was thrown around as a possible 2016 candidate, but Warren decided to sit the race out given that Hillary Clinton was the obvious frontrunner.